 The historic photo shows Jesse Hall’s chapel in 1901.
 The space was eventually renovated and Jesse Auditorium became the building’s main auditorium in 1953.
 In a typical year, the auditorium hosts more than 200 events and has attracted first-class performers, including Jerry Seinfeld, Ray Charles, Emmylou Harris and Maya Angelou, just to name a few.

 Built with local limestone, the six Ionic-style columns on Francis Quadrangle are all that remains of Mizzou’s first campus building.
 This historic photo captures the columns covered in ivy.
 The vines were removed in the 1980s to help protect the Columns’ stone.

 Students have long congregated on the lawn of the Francis Quadrangle.
-During the past year, many faculty members have used the space as a location for outdoor classes.
+Today, many faculty members use the space as a location for outdoor classes.

 The North Gate was constructed in 1915.
 The gate’s west pillar originally contained the original Academic Hall’s cornerstone, which is now on display in Jesse Hall.

 For many years, Townsend Hall served as a lab school for elementary through high school students (as seen in this historic photo from 1904).
 Although the building no longer houses grade school students, today’s Tigers are taking what they learn on campus and applying it in classrooms throughout our community.

 Lafferre Hall opened in 1892 and remains one of the largest buildings on campus.
 Today, it’s a hub of engineering education, research and innovation.